trickyMan/FrameByFramePlayer/README.md

 -------

 It is open source and covered by a standard 2-clause BSD license.
 That means you have to mention *trickyman* as the original author of this code and reproduce the LICENSE text inside your app.

-We also accept sponsorship for specific enhancements which you might need.
-Please [contact me via email](mailto:philipjjj@foxmail.com) for inquiries.